How it works

 Luggage storage nearby most Hobart hotspotsBounce is one of the largest luggage storage networks in Hobart and the world.

 Featured in The Boston Globe, Techcrunch and Forbes, Bounce is present in more than 100 cities.
 We partner with local hotels and shops to open up space for you to drop off your bags in essentially any major neighborhood.

 Our team vets each location and provides all the security measures including insurance, security seals, and well-trained staff.

 Bounce is the #1-rated bag storage network with thousands of 5-star reviews.
 Many of our shops are open for luggage storage 24/7 but this varies by location… we strategically open new spots so you can find the closest location to temporarily store your bags.
-Our prices in Hobart start at just A$8/day.
+Our prices in Hobart start at just A$8 per 24h/bag.

 Book through our website or mobile app (required) so that we can cover you with insurance, space availability, and our 24/7 customer support.
 We love to travel as much as you so we make it as easy as possible!
 There are no size limits for suitcases or backpacks stored with Bounce.
 For less than a cup of coffee per bag, you can enjoy your entire day without dragging your bags with you!

 Here are some ideas for making the most of your time in Hobart now that you are free from your baggage.
-Some notable places to relax before a flight are Royal Tasmanian Botanical Gardens, Franklin Square, and Richmond Village Green.
-You can also go for a hike around Mount Mangana Conservation Area, Wellington Park, and Tasman National Park.
+Some notable places to relax before a flight are Richmond Village Green, Cascade Gardens, and Royal Tasmanian Botanical Gardens.
+You can also go for a hike around Rosny Hill Nature Recreation Area, Tasman National Park, and Mount Mangana Conservation Area.
 And if you’re looking for a night on the town, check out Botanica, Cargo Bar Pizza Lounge, and Institut Polaire.